Jetroid/jetroid.github.io/_posts/2016-10-18-changed-times.md

 What is a Digital Nomad?
 ========================

-A Digital Nomad is someone who produces software whilst moving from place to place.
+A Digital Nomad is someone who works remotely using the internet whilst moving from place to place.
+Any remote worker is applicable - they could own their own business, do consultancy online, write books, or publish online as a lifestyle blogger on platforms like YouTube.
-(They don't have to just produce software - any remote digital business is applicable) They work from coffee shops, beaches, hotels, wherever.
+They work from coffee shops, beaches, hotels, wherever.
 They aren't tied down to a specific city and can move on as they please.
 They may rent their own office space, or work at a co-working area.